 - Not level: A dishwasher needs to be level to work properly.
 Verify that your dishwasher is level to rule this out as the cause of the leak.

-- Door is not sealing: Look for anything that may be preventing the seals on the door from closing completely.
+- The door is not sealing: Look for anything that may be preventing the seals on the door from closing completely.
 Also, check for any damage to the seals.
 Often, merely clearing away obstructions can fix this problem.
-Replacing a door seal is possible for DIYers, though you will probably need to order the correct seal from the manufacturer--you won't find them stocked at your home center.
+Replacing a door seal is possible for DIYers, though you will probably need to order the correct seal from the manufacturer.
+You won't find them stocked at your home center.

 - Water temperature is too high: The recommended maximum water temperature is 120°F. Check your water temperature to make sure that it is not set higher, as this can cause the dishwasher to leak.

 If you find that your dishwasher is not filling with water, the cause may be quite simple to identify.

 - The door is not closing: Make sure the door is properly closed.
 Check to make sure there is nothing in the way of the door or the latch.

 - Water supply interrupted: Verify that the water supply line to the dishwasher is turned on.
 If the water is turned off for any reason, it is easy to forget to turn it back on.

 - Overfill float is not working: Locate the overfill float in the front right corner of the tub and make sure that it is not being restricted.
 The float should move freely up and down.

 It is important to note that in many newer dishwasher models, a small amount of water will remain in the bottom of the dishwasher pan after it has drained.
 The reason for this is to make sure that the pump seal does not dry out.
 But if your dishwasher has a significant amount of water in the pan you may need to look for these causes.